prijkes/AIReviewer/README.md

-# Quaally - Conversational AI Code Reviewer
+# Quaaly - Conversational AI Code Reviewer

-**QUallity Assurance AnLLYzer** - An AI-powered, conversational code review assistant for pull requests.
-Quaally operates as a queue-based service that responds to @mentions in PR comments, providing intelligent code reviews with autonomous function calling capabilities.
+**QUality Assurance AnaLYzer** - An AI-powered, conversational code review assistant for pull requests.
+Quaaly operates as a queue-based service that responds to @mentions in PR comments, providing intelligent code reviews with autonomous function calling capabilities.

 Supports **Azure DevOps** with extensible architecture for GitHub, GitLab, and other providers.